JeremyAnsel/xwa_hooks/xwa_hook_backdrops/zip/readme.txt

 The default scale value in vanilla game is 256.
 To use higher sized backdrops use a smaller value.

+To use backdrops between 104 and 255, the dat group id is between 6304 and 6455.

 *** Credits ***